Isolation critical graphs under multiple edge subdivision: Preliminary results

 In the literature, when introducing new domination parameters, most preliminary results concern establishing tight bounds for well-known graph classes.
-This is not our intention in that work.
+This is not our intention.
 However, we need to recall two basic results that will be exploited in the proofs of the main results.
 Recall that from~\cite{CaHa17} we have $\iota(P_n)=\lceil (n-1)/4 \rceil$ for a path $P_n$, $n \ge 1$, while $\iota(C_n)=\lceil n/4 \rceil$ for a cycle $C_n$, $n \ge 3$.
-On the other hand, Dettlaff et al.~\cite{DLMZZ26} proved that \begin{obs}\cite{DLMZZ26} If $G$ is a path of order $n \ge 4$, then \end{obs}
+On the other hand, Dettlaff et al.~\cite{DLMZZ26} proved the following observations.